 The Arbitration Academy is designed to provide advanced courses in arbitration law to students, government officials and practitioners who have already a general knowledge of arbitration law.

-Applications for the 2021 Session will open at the beginning of 2021.
+Applications for the 2021 Session will open shortly.

 Your application is considered received once an automatic confirmation has been sent to you by email.

 Applicants will be notified of the Selection Committee’s decision regarding their application by the end of May.
 The Selection Committee will base its decision on academic criteria and on the documents submitted along with the application.